Last Updated on July 24, 2026 by Daniel Globe

 TSA Regulations and International Requirements

 Both federal and international laws shape how you can transport cremated remains by air.
 In the United States, the Transportation Security Administration (TSA) sets the screening and handling rules that all airlines must follow.
-According to TSA guidelines, cremated remains must travel in a container that security officers can identify and screen through standard X-ray equipment.
+According to TSA guidelines, cremated remains must travel in a container that security officers can clearly inspect through standard X-ray equipment.

-Choose a container made from wood, plastic, or cardboard rather than dense materials like lead, stone, or thick ceramic.
-Dense containers block X-rays and prevent a clear image.
-If security can’t screen the container, it won’t pass the checkpoint.
+Choose a container made from wood, plastic, resin, or temporary cardboard rather than dense materials like metal, lead, stone, or thick ceramic.
+Dense containers block X-rays and prevent officers from generating a clear image.
+If security cannot screen the contents of the container, it will not be allowed past the checkpoint.

 International rules add another layer of complexity.
-Each country sets its own import laws for cremated remains.
-Some require a standard death certificate, while others demand formal import permits arranged in advance.
-Research both your departure country’s rules and your destination country’s rules well before your travel date to avoid delays at customs.
+Each country sets its own customs and import laws for human remains.
+Some require a standard death certificate translated into the local language, while others demand formal consulate authorization, sealed containers, or import permits arranged weeks in advance.

 How to Choose the Right Airline for Transporting Cremated Remains

-Pro tip: Call the airline 48 to 72 hours before departure to confirm their cremated remains policy and note the name of the agent you spoke with.
+Pro Tip: Call your airline 48 to 72 hours before departure to double-check their latest cremated remains policies.
+Document the date, time, and name of the customer service representative you spoke with.

 Products Worth Considering